MVS Job Entry Subsystems: Subsystem interface (SSI)

 The Subsystem interface (SSI) is a common interface for several dozen subsystems.
-The SSI is responsible for routing IEFSSREQ invocations to the proper subsytem, e.g., MSTR, JES2.
+The SSI is responsible for routing IEFSSREQ invocations to the proper subsystem, e.g., MSTR, JES2.

+Various system components, e.g., Allocation, invoke SSI in order to allow subsystems to control processing.

+Subsystem datasets

+Jobs may allocate datasets implemented by a subsystem either explicitly with a SUBSYS= keyword or implicitly.
+Subsystem datasets can be accessed directly with an ACB/RPL interface or indirectly with a DCB and the Compatibility Interface (CI).

+SYSIN

+A System Input (SYSIN) dataset is defined by a DD * or DD DATA statement processed by a primary or secondary JES.
+The owning JES maintains the data on SPOOL and provides access via ACB/RPL.

+SYSOUT

+A System Output (SYSOUT) dataset is defined by a DD SYSOUT= statement processed by a primary or secondary JES or an equivalent dynamic allocation.
+The owning JES maintains the data on SPOOL and provides access via ACB/RPL.
+The MSTR subsystem can allocate SYSOUT datasets managed by a different subsystem.

 Converter/Interpreter (C/I)

 The Converter/Interpreter (C/I) is a highly modified version of the Reader/Interpreter (R/I) of OS/360 and SVS.
 A subsystem may invoke the C/I as a unit or may invoke the Converter and Interpreter separately.

 Converter

 The converter parses an input stream and converts the JCL into internal text.
 Roughly, each syntactical element has a key and a value.
 Range checking of the values is generally deferred to the Interpreter.
 The Converter is responsible for merging cataloged procedure into the job stream.

 Interpreter

 The Interpreter does validity checking on text units and compiles them into control blocks.
 Depending on the subsystem invoking the Converter, the output control blocks may reside in System Work Area (SWA) or in SPOOL datasets.